 If you’re on a quest for the best scuba fins for travel, you’re looking for something lightweight and easy to pack, yet with enough features to cope with depth and currents you may encounter on a scuba dive.
 You no longer have to choose between the fins you dive well in and the fins that fit in your luggage.

-Here we’ll discuss the best scuba fins on the market suitable for travel and the features you should look out for when choosing your fins.
+We’ll discuss the best scuba fins on the market suitable for travel and the features you should look out for when choosing your fins.
 Our top choice, for those in a hurry are the Aqua Lung Proshot fins.

 In this post we feature the best fins for SCUBA.
 If you’re looking for lightweight snorkeling fins, we recommend US Divers Trek Travel Fin.